When you suffer from sensitive skin, many of the things that other people take for granted can become a challenge.

 Home made, natural skin care routine for sensitive skin

-By Arpita Nath, a YouTuber with a focus on sensitive skin treatments and products
+By Arpita Nath, a YouTuber with a focus on sensitive skin treatments and cosmetics for sensitive skin.

 If you prefer to create your own skincare products from natural ingredients you have at home, you might find this video useful.